 Here are a few things to consider when hiring your next restaurant manager:

-1. Pinpoint your exact job responsibilities
+1. Pinpoint the exact restaurant job responsibilities

-Searching for just any manager isn’t enough.
+A restaurant owner who searches for just any manager isn’t enough.
 Be sure to identify the exact responsibilities of the role so you can streamline the interview process and find the best fit based on the individual’s previous work experience.
 Plus, level-setting proper expectations prior to hiring a manager will make the onboarding process and transition into a new role seamless.

 2. Prioritize learning and development

 Investing in continuous development and training opportunities throughout their career is a great way to motivate and engage any manager.
-It’s also provides managers with an opportunity to learn and develop new skills and gain outside knowledge that they can bring back to your establishment.
+It also provides managers with an opportunity to learn and develop new skills and gain outside knowledge that they can bring back to your establishment.

 3. Don’t ignore internal candidates

-Make Onboarding and Training Count
+Make Onboarding and Training Count for Restaurant Workers

-Communicate Early and Often
+Communicate Early and Often With Employees

-Recognize and Reward Them
+Recognize and Reward Employees